azwad-tamir/KiteDDI/README.md

 * rdkit-pypi==2022.9.5
 * scikit-learn==1.5.1

->> Download the dataset and model files from the following link:
+>> Download the dataset and model files from the following link: https://drive.google.com/file/d/1NruJncBFRWO_wgIQtyvnqT-1RDl7mz5_/view?usp=sharing

+>> Extract the data and model files from cloud storage and paste them into the main home directory of the project

->> Execute the following command in the terminal
+>> Execute the following command in the terminal to load the model and evaluate the performance of the model on any of the two datasets: python kiteddi_db1_eval.py

+>> The results of the experiments will be stored in the ./results folder